prebid/prebid.github.io/prebid-server/endpoints/openrtb2/pbs-endpoint-auction.md

 #### Expiration

-The OpenRTB2.5 `imp[].exp` field is an "Advisory as to the number of seconds that may elapse between the auction and the actual impression."
+The OpenRTB 2.5 `imp[].exp` field is an "Advisory as to the number of seconds that may elapse between the auction and the actual impression."

 This field is used in slightly different ways by PBS-Go and PBS-Java: